laisbsc/kedro_penguins/README.md

 ```
     context.catalog.load('size_penguins')
 ```
-Once you see the data table on the CLI output, all is working well.
+Once you see the data on the CLI output, all is working well.

  ## Generate a scatter plot graph using a node function
+ [write the docs]

  ## Convert the plots into binary and on base64 by using transcode
+ [write the docs]